ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am a third year PhD student at [Arizona State University](https://wpcarey.asu.edu).

 My primary research interests are in empirical industrial organization and labor economics, with a focus on US food and retail industries.
 I work with Timothy Richards.